cran/PAGFL/README.md

 library(PAGFL)
 ```

-The stable version (1.1.0) is available on CRAN:
+The stable version (1.1.1) is available on CRAN:

     install.packages("PAGFL")

 ## Data

-The `PAGFL` packages includes a function that automatically simulates a
+The `PAGFL` package includes a function that automatically simulates a
 panel data set with a group structure in the slope coefficients:

 ``` r